Menu

 Income Protection Cover For Skydivers

-Confirmation of the salary amount occurs at the outset of the policy.
+The salary amount is confirmed at the outset of the policy.
 The first salary payment following a claim typically occurs between one month and one year.

 Income protection is essential if you have outstanding debt, including but not limited to the following: